Where to stay in Kyoto: My favourite areas and hotels

 • Cons:

-• Can be very crowded during peak tourist hours
+• Can be very crowded during peak tourist hours and seasons

 • Limited nightlife and dining options